AndMu/GoogleChartSharp/README.md

 This a fork of the original GoogleChartSharp wrapper, found at https://code.google.com/p/googlechartsharp/.

-Compiled as .NetStandard 1.6 library and is published on nuget
+Compiled as .NetStandard 2.0 library and is published as nuget

 Sample use code
 ```